 The so-called cosmic 'midnight hour' is the term that refers to a phase in the process between death and new birth, and represents the pivotal point in the spirit world between the ascending rise of the soul through the planetary spheres and the spirit world after death, and the descent back towards a next incarnation.

-Rudolf Steiner coined this term in one of the Mystery Plays as the midnight hour in the spiritual life of Man, and used it consistently throughout his lecturing to describe this phase whereby Man develops the urge to descent back to a new life on Earth.
+Rudolf Steiner coined this term in his last Mystery Play 'The Soul's Awakening' as 'the Midnight of the World' or 'the midnight hour 'in the spiritual life of Man between death and a new birth, and used it consistently throughout his lecturing to describe this phase whereby Man develops the urge to descent back to a new life on Earth.

 It is sometimes also called the 'cosmic twilight'